How Much Does Professional Proofreading Cost in 2026?

 - A clear quote should define what is included before work begins.

 Proofreading cost in 2026 depends on the word count, turnaround, document type, language condition, and whether formatting or specialist style checks are required.
+This guide covers general professional proofreading for business documents, CVs, resumes, reports, author manuscripts, website copy, proposals, and other non-specialist documents.
 The simplest way to estimate your project is to use the pricing calculator.

 Per-word pricing is often the clearest model because a page can contain very different word counts depending on layout.
-A 20-page double-spaced essay and a 20-page report with tables are not the same workload.
+A 20-page business report with charts, a 20-page CV portfolio, and a 20-page author manuscript can all require different levels of checking.

 Quick answer: proofreading is priced by the amount of text and the pressure around it.
 More words, tighter deadlines, heavy formatting, and messy references usually increase the cost.